|

 Imagine you are asked to buy some software from, say Adobe.

 Now imagine you have to do this for 1000 different items, at 1000 different web sites.
 It gets to be a very large job.
-Some companies have outsourced their procurement to resellers.
+Some companies have outsourced their procurement and license management to resellers.

 A reseller is simply an intermediary who pays you and provides the software to their client.
 It's also their job to ask for a discount, but there is no need to provide one.
 They have been told to acquire your product, and have already been paid a fee as a percentage of your price.